olillevik/skatteetaten.github.io/OpenShift/index.md

 ## A Short History

-The work on what would become the Aurora OpenShift Platform started late in 2014 in the wake of a major project to modernize the handling of the foundational data for most tax calculations in Norway - MAG.
-The MAG project transitioned the Norwegian Tax Administration from using Oracle Forms, PL/SQL and Java EE into using simpler Java SE technologies with embedded containers.
+The work on what would become the Aurora OpenShift Platform started late in 2014 in the wake of a major project to modernize the handling of the foundational data for most tax calculations in Norway.
+The project transitioned the Norwegian Tax Administration from using Oracle Forms, PL/SQL and Java EE into using simpler Java SE technologies with embedded containers.
 It also identified the need for a common platform for running and handling the vast amount of micro services across development, test and reference environments that the project produced, and that would